OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

 .. warning::

-   You can enable this configuration only on Front-end, **not on hypervisors Hosts!** This configuration can't be used on a host that serves both as Front-end and hypervisor!
+   You can enable this configuration only on Front-end, **not on hypervisors Nodes!** This configuration can't be used on a host that serves both as Front-end and hypervisor!

 .. important::